SimplexCC/sell-docs/source/includes/api-overview/_concepts.md

 Simplex's API's are designed to be usable in environments with different capabilities.
 Such environments may or may not be:

- * Considered safe, and thus allowed to hold an API key
+ * Considered safe, and thus allowed to hold an API key.
- * Able to run code for generating requests and processing responses
+ * Able to run code for generating requests and processing responses.
  * Able to expose REST endpoints for Simplex to invoke (to notify you when a transaction is approved, e.g.).

 To that end it is possible to invoke the API's in several different ways.
 We call these ways **"Transports"**.